 Zsófi: Well, you are doing really well so far with the one sentences.

 Beatrix: I would say, for me it's like an idea unfolding, a concentrated physical action which is witnessed by someone or by an audience done anywhere, actually.

 Zsófi: What's your first encounter or the most definitive encounter with performance art that you remember or that still may influence you?

-Gyula: For me, it's a dance piece called Csajok.
-And if I think back, I am not sure if I would like it now.
+Gyula: For me, it was a piece by Pál Frenák called Csajok.
+And if I think back, I am not sure I would like it now.
 But back then, I think I was around fourteen, I was really surprised.
-But it was more like a dance piece and not performance arts.
+But it was more like a dance piece and not performance art.

-Tomi: For me, I remember that I was doing a short story reading in a theatre when I was like nine, eight.
-It was a Géza Hofi short story, I think.
+Tomi: I remember that I attended a short story reading in a theatre when I was like eight or nine.
+It was a Géza Hofi short story reading, I think.

 Beatrix: For me, I think it was around fifteen and that was the first time I went to MU Theatre.
 And this was the piece by Krisztián Gergye.
 And this was something I really haven't seen before because I've been to Trafó, I remember at that age, and also to different theatres.
 But this was something that I couldn't put into the other genres, and this was for me, the first performance visually and movement-based performance experience.